Skip to main content

 Assess modification application

-The department will complete its assessment of the merits of the modifications in accordance with any relevant Government legislation, plans, policies and guidelines and consider the issues raised in submissions and the applicant's response to those issues (if the modification report is exhibited).
+The Department will complete its assessment of the merits of the modifications in accordance with any relevant Government legislation, plans, policies and guidelines.
+If the modification report is exhibited, it will also consider issues raised in submissions and the applicant’s response.

-The department will summarise the findings of its detailed assessment of the modification application in a whole-of-government assessment report, which will include any recommended changes to the existing conditions of the SSD development consent.
+The Department will summarise its assessment in a whole-of-government assessment report, including any recommended changes to the existing conditions of the SSD consent.

 Determine modification application

-The Independent Planning Commission is the consent authority for modification applications if the applicant has made a reportable political donation.
-Click here for more information on the commission’s policies and procedures when it determines a modification application.
+The Independent Planning Commission is the consent authority for a modification application if it was the consent authority for the approved project, or if the applicant has disclosed a reportable political donation in connection with the modification application.

-• notify the applicant and everyone who made a submission (if the application was exhibited)
+• notify the applicant and anyone who made a submission (if the application was exhibited)

-• give public notice of the decision and how community views were taken into account in making the decision.
+• give public notice of the reasons for the decision, including how community views were considered.

 Reviews and appeals